Canadian Unitarian Council: Principles and sources

-The CUC does not have a central creed in which members are required to believe, but they have found it useful to articulate their common values in what has become known as The Principles and Sources of our Religious Faith, which are currently based on the UUA's Principles and Purposes with the addition of an 8th principle adopted by CUC members at a special meeting on November 27, 2021.
+The CUC does not have a central creed in which members are required to believe, but they have found it useful to articulate their common values in what has become known as The Principles and Sources of our Religious Faith, which are currently based on the UUA's former Principles and Sources with the addition of an 8th principle adopted by CUC members at a special meeting on November 27, 2021.
 The CUC had a task force whose mandate was to consider revising them.